 In contemporary society, education assumes a key role and is also crucial for how countries cope with global competition.
 During the last half century, educational systems have expanded dramatically, and more people than ever are engaged in some kind of educational training.
 This expansion, along with decentralisation and deregulation in terms of governance, has made the landscape of educational programmes and institutions increasingly complex, both at national and international levels.
 As a consequence, there is a demand for an analytically advanced knowledge of education, both within the educational system itself and within organisations and companies oriented towards education.

-The Master Programme in Sociology of Education prepares you for a professional career where such knowledge is particularly important.
-The programme opens the door to the PhD programme in Sociology of Education and to future positions in academia as a lecturer, professor or researcher, as well as to professions related to the planning, design, organisation, administration and evaluation of education.
+The Master's Programme in Sociology of Education prepares you for a professional career where such knowledge is particularly important.
+The programme opens the door to PhD studies in sociology of education and to future positions in academia as a lecturer, professor or researcher, as well as to professions related to the planning, design, organisation, administration and evaluation of education.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
-Also required is 90 credits in the humanities or social sciences.
+Also required is 90 credits in the humanities or social sciences and documented written independent academic work (i.e. one or several academic essays or papers).

 Language requirements All applicants need to verify English language proficiency that corresponds to English studies at upper secondary (high school) level in Sweden ("English 6").
 This can be done in a number of ways, including through an internationally recognised test such as TOEFL or IELTS, or through previous upper secondary (high school) or university studies.
 The minimum test scores are: